cpwr-devops/DevOps-Examples-Doc/docs/pipelines/readme.md

 :::

 ::: tip Note
 The descriptions and tutorials assume a certain level of familiarity with using Jenkins, Topaz for Total Test and other Compuware tools.
-The required level of knowledge should is not expected too high, though.
+The required level of knowledge expected, is not too high.
 E.g. it helps to know, how to define a new job in Jenkins.
 :::

 ## Pipeline examples